petbrain/uw/README.md

 }
 ```

-If `UwValue` is used in a loop body, always use nested scope (double curly brackets)
+Note, if `UwValue` is used in a loop body, always use nested scope (double curly brackets)
 to run destructors on each iteration:
 ```c
 for (unsigned i = 0, n = uw_list_length(mylist); i < n; i++) {{